12 Must-Do’s while visiting Asheville, North Carolina

 Double D’s win the award for most unique ambiance in Asheville, or elsewhere for the matter.
 Where else can you sip an espresso in a funky double decker bus?

 And for coffee with a view, you really cannot beat High Five at Riverside.
-At this quaint coffeehouse, you can enjoy a relaxing cup of coffee next to the beautiful French Broad river.
+At this quaint coffeehouse, you can enjoy a relaxing cup of coffee (they serve delicious Counter Culture) next to the beautiful French Broad river.
 As the only downside, they only serve in paper cups.
 However, you can bring your own mug.

 9. Explore historic Biltmore Village